WeTransfer/wt-api-docs/source/includes/_board-api.md

 <h3 class="call"><span>GET</span> /files/{file_id}/uploads/{part_number}/{multipart_upload_id}</h3>

 To be able to upload a file, it must be split into chunks, and uploaded to different presigned URLs.
 This route can be used to fetch presigned upload URLS for each of a file's parts.
+These upload URLs are essentially limited access to a storage bucket hosted with Amazon.
+They are valid for an hour and must be re-requested if they expire.

 ```shell
 curl "https://dev.wetransfer.com/v2/files/{file_id}/uploads/{part_number}/{multipart_upload_id}" \